Conservation Tech

 The Conservation Tech space is currently dominated by startups, particularly in segments such as 1) forest and wildlife monitoring and 2) marine monitoring, which account for half of the identified players in the industry in these segments alone.

-Notably, over two-thirds of these companies are in growth or early stages, suggesting that these solutions have proven commercial scope.
-Seed-stage companies account for the smaller share of the space, competing with companies like Saildrone, LiquidRobotics, and Nature Metrics and standing out for their in-house tracking and monitoring solutions.
+Notably, over two-thirds of these companies are in expansion or go-to-market stages, suggesting that these solutions have proven commercial scope.
+Minimum viable product stage companies account for the smaller share of the space, competing with companies like Saildrone, LiquidRobotics, and Nature Metrics and standing out for their in-house tracking and monitoring solutions.

-Incumbent activity is mainly focused on forest and wildlife monitoring and forest regeneration, with limited activity in marine monitoring and nill activities acrosss the other segments.
+Incumbent activity is mainly focused on forest and wildlife monitoring and forest regeneration, with limited activity in marine monitoring and nil activities across the other segments.
 However, there are few established players that are focusing on providing supportive technologies, mainly by partnering with disruptors or related players.

 As most disruptors and incumbents primarily focus on forest and wildlife monitoring and marine monitoring, these two industry segments were the highest funded, followed closely by forest regeneration.
 Resultantly, ecosystem monitoring, on the whole, has attracted more funding than ecosystem regeneration.